Ahl al-Bayt

-Definition
+Terminology

 When ahl (أَهْل) appears in construction with a person, it refers to his blood relatives.
 However, the word also acquires wider meanings with other nouns.
 In particular, bayt (بَيْت) is translated as 'habitation' and 'dwelling', and thus the basic translation of ahl al-bayt is '(the) inhabitants of the house'.
 That is, ahl al-bayt literally translates to '(the) people of the house'.
 In the absence of the definite article al-, the literal translation of ahl bayt is 'household'.